microsoft/api-guidelines/azure/Guidelines.md

 :no_entry: **DO NOT** add APIs for speculative features customers might want

 ### Start with your API definition
 Understanding how your service will be used and defining its model and interaction patterns--its API--should be one of the earliest activities a service team undertakes.
-It should be reflect the naming decisions and make it easy for developers to implement your hero scenarios.
+It should reflect the naming decisions and make it easy for developers to implement your hero scenarios.
 :white_check_mark: **DO** provide an [OpenAPI Definition] (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) that describes the service.
-The OpenAPI Specification is a key element of the Azure SDK plan and essential to improving the documentation, usability and discoverability of services.
+The OpenAPI Definition is a key element of the Azure SDK plan and essential to improving the documentation, usability and discoverability of services.

 :ballot_box_with_check: **YOU SHOULD** describe their services using ADL *[LINK TO ADL HERE]*.